G-Eva89/hue-tiful/README.md

-# ilovehue
+# Hue-tiful
-Inspired by the mobile game I Love Hue, made using python
+Inspired by the mobile game I Love Hue; made using python